Volume 23, Number 10 | October 30, 2024

 New listings include:

-• Purcell Marian High School (OH) – Principal
+• Purcell Marian High School (OH) – President

-• St. Vincent-St. Mary High School (OH) – Asst.
-Principal, and Director of Advancement
+• St. Vincent-St. Mary High School (OH) – Director of Advancement

 Check Out More Marianist News